Student Recruitment and Outreach Officer

 Student Recruitment and Outreach Officers

-Hours of work: Nominal weekly hours 35.
-We actively encourage agile/flexible working in line with the requirements of all our roles.
+Hours of work: Part time – 18.5 hours per week We actively encourage agile/flexible working in line with the requirements of all our roles.
+There may be evening and weekend work required.

 Responsible to: Director of Student Recruitment, Admissions and Administration